 - We do not allow pets to be checked as baggage.

 - Be sure to look into the applicable laws, customs, and other governmental regulations, requirements or restrictions of the country, state or territory to which your animal is being transported.
 This is your responsibility.
 Also remember to obtain your pet’s required health documents.

 - We recommend that pets have no food or water within four hours of departure.

 A few things to know about traveling with pets in the cabin:

 - Only certain animals are allowed in the cabin:

 - Domesticated dogs, cats, rabbits, guinea pigs, hamsters, or small household birds may be carried on flights within the United States.
-Sorry, no reptiles or arachnids (and please, no lions, or tigers or bears).

 - Only domesticated dogs and cats may be carried to or from international destinations.

 - Pets are allowed in the cabin on all domestic Frontier flights, and on international flights to/from the Dominican Republic and Mexico.